Midwestern HomeLife

 Step 2: Immediately spread the caramel whipped cream over the cake.

-• Use a wooden spoon handle or chopstick to poke fairly large holes in the cake for the pudding to drip into.
+• Use a wooden spoon handle or chopstick to poke holes large enough for the thick pudding to drip into.

 • If the chocolate and caramel sauces are cold or too thick to drizzle, slightly warm them in the microwave until they reach the right consistency.